harvester/docs/docs/advanced/storageclass.md

 ## Multi Container Storage Interface support

-Harvester now supports installing a Container Storage Interface (CSI) in your Harvester cluster to support and use external storage as the VM's non-system data partition and leverage different drivers for specific purposes, such as performance optimization or integration with existing internal storage providers.
-Now you can choose an existing storage provider (e.g., Dell PowerFlex) to create a data volume in Harvester.
+Harvester now supports installing a Container Storage Interface (CSI) in your Harvester cluster to support and use external storage as the VM's non-system data partition.
+For example, choose an existing storage provider (e.g., Dell PowerFlex) to create a data volume in Harvester.
+Leverage different drivers for specific purposes, such as performance optimization or integration with existing internal storage providers.

 :::note